PallaviGoel1/Dev_project2/README.md

 ### Snakes & Ladders Game

-Snake and Ladder is a old board game being played in various part of world.
+Snake and Ladder is a old board game being played in various part of the world.
 It is a popular family game which can be enjoyed by any age group.

-Usually it is played by 2 player with rotating turns each.
-Players move based on the number on dice, which each player has to roll at thier turn.
-There are snakes and ladders between cells on the board and if player fall on any of those, has to change position on board accordingly.
-Snakes do bite to move player from snake's mouth to tail and ladder help player climbing up to the top of ladder from base.
+Usually it is played by 2 players with rotating turns each.
+Players move based on the number of dice, which each player has to roll at their turn.
+There are snakes and ladders between cells on the board, and if a player falls on any of those, has to change position on the board accordingly.
+Snakes do bite to move a player from the snake's mouth to tail and ladder helps a player climbing up to the top of a ladder from the base.

 This game is developed using HTML, CSS and JavaScript.